citizensyd/orion/README.md

 </details>
 ---
 ## Documentation Back end
-You can test the back end at this address :
+After launching the back end you can test it at this address:

 http://localhost:3001/swagger-ui/index.html

----
 ---

 ## 📄 License